Global Trade Analysis: Fuel Dependency in the MENA Region (Part 3 of 5)

-- Fuel is approximately 80% of KSA’s yearly exports
+- Fuel makes up approximately 80% of KSA’s yearly exports.

-- Fuel is approximately 20% of the UAE’s yearly exports
+- Fuel makes up approximately 20% of the UAE’s yearly exports.